Eildon Mansion: Description

 The layout of the house clearly shows its history with the central part retaining the walls of Barham, with long wings added either side, a loggia joining them to the rear, and new facades.
 The architecture is Renaissance Revival, featuring pilasters flanking the windows, some with arches, those on the added wings in the form of Palladian windows with pediments, a balustraded cornice, and the most striking feature on the entrance side being the deep, wide quoins in each corner of each projecting bay.
 The rear (garden) facade features matching detailing, bay windows on the added wings, and a double level loggia with full height piers and pilasters and arcading.

-The 1847 site was somewhat wider and continued down to Church Square (almost to Acland Street).
+The original site was somewhat wider and continued down to Church Square (almost to Acland Street).
 Photos of the property as a guesthouse show the rear gardens were mostly lawn, most likely to allow views of the bay.

 Though the 'rear' facade is equally as grand as the Grey Street side, the latter was always the front entrance.
 The original stables can be seen beside the house on the right on the Grey Street side.
 Like most big Victorian properties, the front entrance was a looped drive, with two gates to Grey Street.
 In the 1940s a strip of the site to the south was bought by the next door property, reducing the entrance gates to one.

 Despite the various uses, much of the grand interior of the building survived, including marble and timber mantelpieces, ceiling roses, the sweeping stairs, and large basement quarters for servants and a cellar.